upwebdesign/laravel-infusionsoft/README.md

 Just use `php artisan vendor:publish` and a `infusionsoft.php` file will be created in your app/config directory.

+This package uses .env to store your Infusionsoft app name and API key.

 ## License

 Upwebdesign/Infusionsoft & Infusionsoft SDK is free software distributed under the terms of the MIT license.